DSCR Loans, South Carolina

 Where flips work in South Carolina.
 Greenville and Spartanburg, Columbia, North Charleston and Summerville, Rock Hill, and Florence carry the most consistent cosmetic-flip and value-add inventory.
 North Charleston and Park Circle produce strong gentrification-frontier flips, and Greenville's revitalized core supports higher-ARV historic work.
 Charleston Peninsula and historic-district flips face Board of Architectural Review timelines that must be built into the term.
 Coastal Grand Strand and Hilton Head stock is generally STR territory rather than flip territory.

 Loan-to-Cost up to 90%.
 Pinnacle finances up to 90 percent of the purchase price plus 100 percent of the approved rehab budget on standard programs.
-Experienced flippers (3 plus completed projects in 24 months) can access 92.5 percent LTC.
+Experienced flippers (3 plus completed projects in 24 months) can access up to 90 percent of purchase price with 100 percent of rehab costs financed.
 First-time flippers typically start at 85 percent LTC, still with 100 percent rehab.

 Loan-to-ARV cap at 75%.
 Total loan (purchase plus rehab) is capped at 75 percent of After-Repair Value, the underwriting governor that forces deal discipline.